 Standing medicine ball toss

 This is an excellent full body sports training exercise for development of movement speed and explosive strength.
-Stand upright as you hold a 10 to 15-pound medicine ball with both hands against your chest, with your feet shoulder-width apart.
-Slightly squat down and explode upwards and forwards by extending the hips, knees, and ankles while throwing the ball at a target in front of you and five to ten feet above your head.
+Stand upright as you hold a 10 to 25-pound medicine ball with both hands against your chest, with your feet shoulder-width apart.
+Slightly squat down and explode upwards and forwards by extending the hips, knees, and ankles while throwing the ball at a target four to ten feet above your head.
 Catch or pick up the ball, and repeat.

 Are you interested in taking your performance to the next level with targeted sports training?
 Contact San Pedro personal trainer Shain Rossi at Elite Triangle Fitness for a free consultation today.